A basic check is a criminal record check that you can request for yourself. You may also be asked to request a basic check by your employer.

 You can ask to withdraw your application online if you are logged in to your DBS online account.
-Alternatively, if you do not have a DBS online account you can contact us.
-DBS will be unable to withdraw a basic check once the certificate is ready for issue.
+Alternatively, if you do not have a DBS online account, you can contact us.
+DBS will however be unable to withdraw a basic check once the certificate is ready for issue.

 DBS online account

 If you don’t already have one, you will be invited to create a DBS online account after applying for a basic check.
-You can use your DBS online account to apply for an manage products and services available to you as an individual.
-This includes viewing your own basic check certificate online and giving consent to third parties to view it.
-You can get in touch with us by using webchat or sending an enquiry.
+You can use your online account to apply for, and manage, products and services available to you as an individual.
+This includes viewing your own basic certificate online and giving consent to third parties to view it.
+You can also get in touch with us by using webchat or sending an enquiry.